imhq/rust-interview-handbook/README.md

       Here are some key features and concepts of Rust:

-   + **Memory Safety:** Rust's most distinctive feature is its own system, which enables fine-grained control over memory allocation and deallocation.
+   + **Memory Safety:** Rust's most distinctive feature is its system, which enables fine-grained control over memory allocation and deallocation.
 It ensures memory safety without relying on garbage collection.
 The ownership system prevents common issues like null pointer dereferences, dangling pointers, and data races.

    + **Concurrency:** Rust provides powerful concurrency primitives, including threads, message passing, and shared-state concurrency.
 It enforces strict rules at compile-time to prevent data races and ensures thread safety.